datboi223/PoseEstimation-Framework/src/pose_estimators/cosypose_estimator/README.md

 In order to use the __[cosypose](https://github.com/datboi223/cosypose)__-approach for 6D-Pose Estimation you get the code first and install it.
 This directory utilizes the single-view version of cosypose to estimate the translation and rotaton and rotation, relative to the camera that was used to observe the scene.

 ## Installation
-Clone the __[cosypose](https://github.com/datboi223/cosypose)__-repository and follow the instructions below inside the root-folder of that repository
+Clone the __[cosypose](https://github.com/datboi223/cosypose)__-repository witg the first statement below and follow the further instructions inside the root-folder of that repository
 ```bash
 git clone --recurse-submodules https://github.com/datboi223/cosypose.git
 virtualenv -p python3.8 pe_cosypose